rocheseb/lft_app/README.md

 If a significant spectral detuning is detected, the app will use it to update the input file and re-run linefit.

-For HCl cells the spectral detuning is corrected directly by linefit TCCON mode before the fitting.
+For HCl cells the spectral detuning is corrected directly by linefit for the TCCON 14.7 mode before the fitting.

 ### Contact ###